Manohar7104/Quiz-Project/quiz-app/README.md

 npm start
 ```

-2. Open the frontend by opening `quiz-app/frontend/index.html` in a browser or run it using live server.
+2. Open the frontend by opening `quiz-app/frontend/index.html` in a browser or run it using live server in VS Code.
 The frontend expects the backend at `http://localhost:4000`.

 Note: No database is required, questions are stored in memory in `questions.js`.